BlackBoxDotArt/FunToken-rs/README.md

         self.set_account(&new_owner_id, &new_account);

 # TODO;

-UI: To connect the token contract with the UI provided by Aaaron Luhning and the Vital Point Guild: (https://github.com/ALuhning/VPC_FT)

 Enabling the Rainbow Bridge functionality:
 Enabling the relays between the NEAR clent and the Ethereum clients on the respective networks.